|World Athletics Label Road Race:||Yes|

 The path is mostly flat and very enjoyable, and the beauty is that it touches most of the touristic landmarks of the city: Mergellina seaside, the Angioino castle, Plebiscito square, Dell’ovo castle.
 The race is fast and, in 2022 (3 years after the edition I participated) the italian runner Yeman Crippa won the race with a fantastic 59’26” (italian and course record).

 Arriving in the area of my university and where I spent an important part of my life was priceless.
 Unfortunately, the participation alongside the race is not warm as other competitions.
 Music, bands, or simply cheering people are not involving as in other events.
 As a result, you spend in silence most of the race.

 But the only real downside of the edition (2019) was the bottleneck created at the bags pick-up after race at the Mostra d’Oltremare, the exposition area where the competition starts and ends.

 The storage area was not very well organized, requiring long time to get the bags to the rightful owners.
 This created an accumulation of people in distress after a running effort, in a confined space.
 This was a stain in an almost perfect organization otherwise.
 I am confident the organizers will learn and design the right corrections in time for the 2020 edition.
 This is the first edition with the race classified Bronze IAAF label event.

 My time was very bad as per all post winter experiences.
 I can’t stress enough how a good training is important for a good performance and a healthy and safe experience.
 But at least the calories burnt were reintegrated with an amazing selection of pizza!

-Please find here more about things to do in Napoli.
+Please find here also some ideas about things to do in Napoli while you are there 😉